RayDragon/trainstatus/README.md

     check Pipfile for dependency

-The work is done by scrapping https://trainstatus.info If you are an owner of this site, please note that the script is not intended for comercial purpose but instead of just for studying bs4 library.
+The work is done by scrapping https://trainstatus.info If you are an owner of this site, please note that the script is not intended for commercial purpose currently but instead just for studying bs4 library.
 In case you want it to be removed, please drop a mail with valid credibility to bluedragon.ray@gmail.com

 to install env with pipenv :